A Resource for Caregivers of Children with Type 1 Diabetes and their Sitters

 About Glucose Monitoring

-The purpose of checking glucose levels is to help parents and children see how the food they eat, insulin they take, activities they do and other factors, affect their glucose levels and whether their results are in their target zones.
-Glucose monitoring allows parents and children, along with their caregivers, to make immediate care decisions, such as treating high or low glucose levels, as well as to make changes in diabetes care over time.
+The purpose of checking glucose levels is to help caregivers and children see how the food they eat, insulin they take, activities they do and other factors, affect their glucose levels and whether their results are in their target zones.
+Glucose monitoring allows caregivers and children to make immediate care decisions, such as treating high or low glucose levels, as well as to make changes in diabetes care over time.

 Two Ways to Monitor Glucose Levels